 Bone Dry Masonry specializes in all types of masonry repair and restoration work, as well as complete chimney rebuilding and chimney inspections.
 Your chimney takes a beating from Mother Nature.
 From extreme temperatures to heavy rain and snow, even the toughest-built chimney can deteriorate over time.
 A settling foundation can also affect your chimney, causing ugly cracks and serious structural problems.
 No matter what the cause, a damaged chimney can detract from the beauty and value of your home.

 From cracked masonry, leaks, blocked chimney caps, and poorly fitting dampers, our experienced technicians have solved nearly every chimney problem you can imagine.

-If you have a chimney problem that you need fixed, call us or click below to request a free estimate in Indianapolis, Anderson, Greenwood or nearby.
+If you have a chimney problem that you need fixed, call us or click below to request a free estimate in Indianapolis, Carmel, Fishers or nearby.
 Our technicians will evaluate your situation and recommend the best solution for your needs.

 This homeowner called in stating that the chimney facing was starting to flake off and not look so pretty.
 Bone Dry Masonry went out and inspected the chimney, giving our customer options in an estimate on possible repairs for those flaking bricks.
 In addition to reconstructing the brick, we installed a new cover and chimney cap.
 The homeowner is now relaxing knowing that his chimney has it's beauty back!